magentabusiness/magentabusiness.github.io/docs/samples/exxn/exxn.md

 The EXXN IoT Gateway is a versatile device with an ARM processor that can be adapted to a variety of use cases, including monitoring environmental sensors, energy consumption, radon gas levels, marine environments, and edge computing.

-This guide outlines the process for integrating an EXXN IoT Gateway with the ThingsBoard platform to enable remote monitoring and management of devices.
+This guide outlines the process for integrating an EXXN IoT Gateway with the IoT Hub platform to enable remote monitoring and management of devices.

 <br>
-An example of a dashboard developed with ThingsBoard that displays metrics captured by an EXXN IoT Gateway.
+An example of a dashboard developed with IoT Hub that displays metrics captured by an EXXN IoT Gateway.

 ![image](/images/samples/exxn/ennx-dashboard.png)

 ## Prerequisites

-In this tutorial, we will configure an EXXN IoT Gateway to integrate it with ThingsBoard via the MQTT API.
+In this tutorial, we will configure an EXXN IoT Gateway to integrate it with IoT Hub via the MQTT API.
 In order to do this we will use:

  - EXXN IoT Gateway 'Cell 1024';
  - We must have connection to the device and the Device have to be connected to the Internet via Ethernet, Modem or Wifi.